gdmoney/quotes/README.md

 *****

+**"The willingness to accept responsibility for one's own life is the source from which self-respect springs."**
+-- Joan Didion

 **"Children have never been very good at listening to their elders, but they have never failed to imitate them."**
 -- *James Baldwin*